DECstation: Multimedia

 Depending on the model of DECstation, some systems were capable of performing video conferencing, high-quality audio output and video input.
 These were achieved through the use of TURBOchannel option modules and external peripherals.
 Video input was achieved by using the DECvideo (also known as the PIP (Picture-in-Picture) live-video-in) option, a daughterboard that plugs into the TX framebuffer to provide NTSC, PAL and SECAM input.
 When this option was used in conjunction with a video camera, a microphone and the required software, the DECstation can be used for video conferencing.

 Audio capabilities were provided by the DECaudio TURBOchannel option module, which contained two AMD 79C30A DSC (Digital Subscriber Controller) devices and a Motorola 56001 DSP.
 The two AMD 79C30A DSCs were used for voice-quality audio input and output, while the Motorola 56001 was used for high-quality audio.
 The DSP was initially not used, due to the firmware being incomplete, although the capability was provided later in an update.

+The DECspin software, introduced for the DECstation 5000 and Personal DECstation 5000 models, utilised DECmedia, DECvideo and DECaudio cards to provide videoconferencing capabilities to up to six users over a local area network and, via a DECnet router, over a dedicated long distance communications link.
+Pricing for this software at its introduction in 1992 started at $2,995 per workstation.